less-lab-uva/CS4501-Fall2022/labs/lab1_new.md

 >>> [ INFO] [...]: Rocket Ready for Countdown
 ```

 Now let's get ready to launch the rocket!
-Start the countdown using terminal 5.
+Start the countdown using Terminal 4.

-### Terminal 5:
+### Terminal 4:

 ```bash
 cd ~/cs4501-robotics-docker  # edit the location if you did not clone the repository to ~ during Docker Setup